Speaking English fluently isn’t the same as knowing perfect grammar. Even if you are a native speaker, you can make grammatical errors!

 There is plural in the subject, therefore, the verb must also be the same (have for plural and has for singular):

 - Correct: There are few people who have bicycles.

 2. Misplaced comma

 This is one grammatical error which people with Ph.D. might also make.
-Comma has never been given so much prominence, but in reality, it does affect the sentence deeply.
-Also, as kids, we learned punctuations, but this one seemed to be the easiest one.
+Proper comma usage has never been given so much prominence, but in reality, it does affect the sentence deeply.
+Also, as kids, we learned punctuations and always try to prevent yourself from punctuation errors, but this one seemed to be the easiest one.
 You need to put the comma afterwords also like, therefore, and additionally.
 Sometimes, people make up a big sentence and put commas in between.
 This makes the sentence hard to understand.
 Be careful of this guy!
 Example: